johndwells/Minimee/README.md

 TODO:

 - remove unused files from Minify folder
-- YUICompressor support?
-- for 2.4+, queue operates at template_post_parse hook
 - test combine on/off for other tag methods (embed, link, url, etc)

 #Minimee